nguyentumine/AIO-Boot/README.md

 #### The bootloader is supported:
 - For Legacy-MBR: Grub2, ~~Grub4dos, Syslinux~~ and Clover [Legacy].<br />
 - For UEFI-GPT: Grub2, Clover [UEFI] and rEFInd.
+- Boot from LAN: Tiny PXE Server, iPXE and FreeNFS.

 #### Some features are supported:
 - UEFI-GPT and MBR-Legacy.